doga/qworum-application-template-with-semantic-data/README.md

 In order to make the programmatic handling of RDF easy, this project uses the ORM-like [OSM](https://github.com/doga/object-semantic-mapping) framework on top of RDF.

+This project has a [companion project](https://github.com/doga/qworum-application-template) that uses JSON instead of RDF.

 ## The application structure

 ### Qworum API